 - Swimmer underwater – profile and swimming towards camera

-- Fish / squid underwater with dock / wharf in background (we like squid jiggin’)
+- Fish/squid underwater with dock/wharf in the background (we like squid jiggin’)

 - Coastal landscapes

-- Kayaking / canoeing with boat visible above/below water
+- Kayaking/canoeing with a boat visible above/below the water

-- Shoot 75% underwater and get ocean floor in focus
+- Shoot 75% underwater and get the ocean floor in focus

 - Shoot 75% above water and get a person’s face in focus